 The length of time it will take probate to be progressed varies across different local authorities and due to the complexity of the estate.

 Before completing on a sale, you will need a Grant of Probate in place which can take many months so it is important that you are realistic about timescales.
-Before Probate has been granted you can legally have your property valued and put on the market, however you cannot exchange contacts until you receive a Grant of Probate.
+Before Probate has been granted you can legally have your property valued and put on the market, however, you cannot exchange contracts until you receive a Grant of Probate.

 Once the probate is granted the sale of the property can take place relatively swiftly, at a pace of a regular property sale.